 External equality, diversity and inclusion (EDI) spend – All external EDI spend must be authorised by the Accounting Officer, in consultation with the Board.
 All EDI activity undertaken internally or through approved external spend should be subject to robust evaluation.

 External venues for away days and events - Should only be booked when space in NICE’s own offices or government buildings is unavailable.
-Approval for any exceptions must be sought from the DHSC Finance Business Partner (this applies to any new spend as of 4 April 2025 onwards).
+Approval for any exceptions must be sought from the DHSC Finance Business Partner.

 Commercial insurance – Before any contract for commercial insurance is taken up, a cost-benefit analysis, which shows justification on a cost basis, should be carried out and agreed by NICE’s Accounting Officer.
 HM Treasury, via the DHSC Finance Business Partner, should be consulted on any decision to use commercial insurance companies.
 HM Treasury approval is required for any activity outside of Managing Public Money (MPM) Annex 4.4.